Rodrik Harlaw by Nacho Molina © FFG

 A Dance with Dragons

-At Deepwood Motte, Asha recalls how after Euron was named the new King of the Isles and the North at the kingsmoot, Rodrik told her to flee while her uncle was busy.
+At Deepwood Motte, Asha recalls how after Euron was named the new king at the kingsmoot, Rodrik told her to flee while her uncle was busy.
 He also recommended she read Archmaester Haereg's History of the Ironborn, which recounts the only time a kingsmoot decision was overturned.

 Quotes by Rodrik